token-tricksters/deep-learning-nlp/README.md

 #### Convergence

-While the implementation of this novel optimizer was a challenge, the results were not as promised.
+While the implementation of this novel optimizer was a challenge, in the end, we were able to implement it **successfully** and the model was able to train well.
+However, we did not observe any improvements in performance.
 The optimizer did not converge faster than AdamW, and the performance was comparable.
 This could be due to the fact that the optimizer was designed for pre-training language models, which is a different task to ours.